nipy/nitime/doc/discussion/time_series_access.rst

 ~~~~~~~~

 Here, ti is an array-like Interval object, not a scalar Interval (see
-`ref`:interval_object_discussion.rst:).
-This is the only case, I am not quite
+:ref:`interval_object`).
+This is the only case, I am not quite sure what to
-sure what to expect and if it even makes sense to implement this.
-One thing
+expect and if it even makes sense to implement this.
+One thing that would make
-that would make sense is that
+sense is that

   ti.at(t) returns another Interval array containing all intervals that
   contain the time point t.